MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-retail.md

 ---
-Description: This article provides all the details you need to manage deploying you MSIX applications in an retail environment.
+description: This article provides all the details you need to manage deploying you MSIX applications in an retail environment.
 This article is targeted at developers.
 title: Distribute your MSIX in a consumer environment ms.date: 2/3/2020 ms.topic: article